 Oftentimes we do interviews that are one-sided, meaning we’re most interested in the guest’s comments and not necessarily our own.
 You don’t have to worry about your own audio quality unless you’re planning on using it in a final video.

 Alternatively, you could use an app like Zencastr to record your guest’s audio straight off their own computer.
 Zencastr saves separate audio tracks for each guest in a Skype session or Hangout directly into your Dropbox account.

 Before we move on, let’s talk about the most important step of all: making sure your system audio gets recorded.
 If you forget this, your recordings won’t capture any of the audio off your computer (i.e., where your interviewee is speaking!).

 Always make sure your mic gets picked up before you start recording:

 Much like built-in mics, built-in cameras on laptops aren’t the greatest (one exception: Apple computers tend to be pretty good).
 To get around this problem, give your guest with a webcam that will provide a higher quality video stream.
 We like the Microsoft Life Camera that can record 1280×720.
 By no means is it perfect, but it does the job better than a standard laptop web camera.

 The truth is video calls aren’t always high quality.
 They get impacted by a lot of different factors including how smooth and fast your system is running, your internet connection, and as mentioned before, your camera quality.
 Will your video be perfect quality?
 Probably not.
 But by doing a few simple steps, it can look pretty darn good.
+Sometimes it’s worth it to use an external server to host the session, if you don’t know where to get one, download one from ITTSystems.com to get the hang of it.
 Even with a bit of pixelation or lag, your video can still look professional.